robotframework/robotframework/doc/userguide/src/ExecutingTestCases/ConfiguringExecution.rst

 When Robot Framework parses test data, `test suite names are created from file and directory names`__.
 The name of the top-level test suite can, however, be overridden with the command line option :option:`--name (-N)`.

-Underscores in the given name are converted to spaces automatically.
+.. note:: Prior to Robot Framework 3.1, underscores in the value were
+          converted to spaces.
+Nowadays values containing spaces need to be escaped or quoted like, for example, `--name "My example"`.

 __ `Test suite name and documentation`_